abayomipopoola/abayomipopoola/src/content/blog/how-to-get-rich-without-getting-lucky-pt-3/index.md

 The equity holders take on greater risk, but in exchange, they get nearly unlimited upside.
 You can do the same with all of your work.
 Essentially, taking accountability for your actions is the same as taking an equity position in all of your work.
 You're taking greater downside risk for greater upside.

-Realize that in modern society, the downside risk is not that large.
+Realise that in modern society, the downside risk is not that large.
 Even personal bankruptcy can wipe the debts clean in good ecosystems.
 I'm most familiar with Silicon Valley, but generally people will forgive failures as long as you were honest and made a high integrity effort.

 There's not really that much to fear in terms of failure, and so people should be taking on a lot more accountability than they actually are.